 Not all celebrities are in Hollywood.
 For example, do you live in a city or state that loves its college sports?
 NIL (Name, Image, Likeness) creates numerous opportunities for "celebrity endorsements" from college athletes.
 Often merchants can cut deals using barter arrangements like burgers for life or free wash-dry-fold services for athletes in exchange for commercial endorsements.

 Your company can go above and beyond in a variety of ways.
 You can anticipate your customer's needs and do something you know they will appreciate without being asked.
 You can exceed expectations by over-delivering, for example, finishing work before it is due.
 Being extremely responsive – always picking up their phone calls or staying open late to help a long-time customer can also create appreciation and build your brand with them.
+If you make a customer happy, encourage them to post a review that tells others about it.
 Finally, following up with customers to find out how satisfied they are with your work can build trust in your brand and alert you to problems.